Write about what eats you up, what smoulders in your heart

 Are you the sort of writer who writes when you are bursting with emotion and/or spirit, and your feeling pours out through your writing and ends up being part of your own or your characters’ story?
 And/or, are you the sort of writer who “deep dives” into their topic or story to the point where they become that story, those (fictional or real) experiences, losing all sense of the “outside world” while they are writing?

-If so, this blog will ring true to you.
+If so, this blog may ring true to you.

-Please note that the below thoughts represent my views about writing novels, memoir/autobiography, poetry and creative non-fiction.
+The below represents my views about writing novels, memoir, poetry and creative non-fiction.
 Some writers and editors have entirely different views.

 The best writing – novels, memoir, poems, creative non-fiction